-On June 24, 2022, the U.S. Supreme Court reversed a landmark legal precedent, Roe vs. Wade.
-Historically, Roe vs. Wade protected women’s constitutional right to terminate a pregnancy.
+Seven months ago, on June 24, 2022, the U.S. Supreme Court reversed Roe v.
+Wade.
+Roe v.
+Wade protected women’s bodily autonomy and their right to choose.
 This right was upheld for nearly half a century, and the recent reversal has triggered many states to update their abortion laws.
 Many states have since banned the in-office medical procedure.

 This controversial decision has ignited a response in communities throughout the country.